 - a.
-Halter Classes - i.
-Western Grooming and Showmanship- All Ages Jr, Sr, and Beginner. - Animals may be any age for this class. - ii.
-Project animals (Horses, Ponies and VSE) are to be shown in-hand at halter at a walk, jog, and pose. - iii.
-The Show committee will acquire from the day-of-show judge the pattern to be used for the class. - iv.
-Patterns are to be posted at least one hour prior to the start of the class. - v.
-Failure to follow prescribed pattern may result in a severe penalty or disqualification based on the decision of the judge. - vi.
+In Hand Classes - i.
+Western Grooming and Showmanship- All Ages Jr, Sr, and Beginner. - 1.
+Animals may be any age for this class. - i.
+Project animals (Horses, Ponies, and VSE) are to be shown in hand at halter at a walk, jog, and pose. - ii.
+The Show committee will acquire from the day-of-show judge the pattern to be used for the class. - iii.
+Patterns are to be posted at least one hour before the start of the class. - iv.
+Failure to follow the prescribed pattern may result in a severe penalty or disqualification based on the judge's decision. - v.
 The Quarter Method of showing will be used in all showmanship classes.
-[See Appendix] - vii.
+[See Appendix] - vi.
 Members must have done their own grooming, banding, training, and conditioning without assistance.
 To be judged according to the 4-H Horse Project Showmanship and Grooming Scorecard.
-[See Appendix]

-b.
-Western Halter Mares
+[See Appendix] - b.
+Western Halter Classes (Mares, Geldings, and Beginner) - i.

-- i.
 Horses in this class may be of any age. - ii.
-Mares are to be shown in-hand. - iii.
+Horses are to be shown in hand. - iii.
 To be judged on conformation, soundness, and condition. - iv.
-Each entry will be shown individually at the walk and jog.
+Each entry will be shown individually at the walk and jog. - c.
+Performance Classes - i.
+Western Pleasure- Jr, Sr, and Beginner - To be judged on the performance of the horse.
+Conformation of the horse may be considered at the discretion of the judge.
+To be shown at a flat-footed fourbeat walk, free moving easy riding two-beat jog or intermediate gait, and a threebeat lope both ways of the ring on a reasonably loose rein without undue restraint.
+The judge may call for extended gaits.